-Subject: Clifton to Tangoio Coastal Hazards Strategy
+Subject: Overview of the Clifton to Tangoio Coastal Hazards Strategy

-1. This agenda item provides a summary and update on the Clifton to Tangoio Coastal Hazards Strategy (Strategy), for the benefit of new and returning members of the Joint Committee.
+1. This agenda item provides a summary and update on the Clifton to Tangoio Coastal Hazards Strategy (strategy), for the benefit of new and returning members of the Joint Committee.